 Expected value

-The expected value of a random variable is the sum of all the values it can take on, weighted by their probability:
+The expected value of a random variable is the sum of all the values it can take on, weighted by their probability (i.e., a weighted average):

-If we have a set of numbers , and assign them equal probability , then the expected value is equal to the average :
+If we have a set of numbers , and assign them equal probability , then the expected value is equal to the standard average which sums all the numbers in and divides by its size:

 Expected value and minimizing squared error